 The U.S. Department of Education should stop offsetting Social Security disability and retirement benefits.
 Or, at the very least, they should use means-testing to determine when offsetting these benefits is not entirely unreasonable.

-The Education Department suspended collection activity on defaulted federal student loans during the payment pause and interest waiver.
-However, the pause is set to expire on May 1, 2022.
+The Education Department suspended collection activity on defaulted federal student loans during the payment pause and interest waiver, and for the 12 months after repayment has resumed.

 If passed, the FRESH START bill would make student loan discharge in bankruptcy legal after 10 years without requiring borrowers to demonstrate undue hardship.
 And regardless of how the FRESH START bill fares, we think that there are several legitimate reasons for the Department of Education to oppose fewer undue hardship petitions from student loan borrowers.